441 Sutton Rd, Majura ACT 2609

 Heavy Combination Non-Synchromesh – This is quite challenging and students take an average of 10 x 2 hour training sessions to be found competent.
 As a result, students are recommended to only book 2 – 4 hours of training at a time and then book an individual assessment when confident.

-- Have a moderate level of English language.
-A language, Literacy and Numeracy assessment might require completion prior to enrolment
+• Have a moderate level of English language.
+You may be required to complete a Language, Literacy and Numeracy assessment prior to enrolment

 *NSW licence holders are required to complete a new Driver Knowledge Test even if they already hold a heavy vehicle driver licence in a smaller class and only want to upgrade their licence.